-- Ensuring new accountability metrics differentiate public non-profit colleges and universities from for-profit institutions. - Removing barriers to innovation for direct assessment/competency-based education (CBE) programs. - Codifying Prior-Prior Year (PPY) data. - Ensuring states can continue to collaborate and participate in reciprocity agreements, such as the State Authorization Reciprocity Agreement (SARA), and cautioning against allowing additional regulations beyond SARA by states or the federal government.
+- Consistently and clearly defining student aid eligibility rules and strategically aligning them with the aid programs to increase consumer understanding and greatly reduce errors in the administration of aid. - Streamlining student loan repayment plans. - Ensuring new accountability metrics differentiate public non-profit colleges and universities from for-profit institutions. - Removing barriers to innovation for direct assessment/competency-based education (CBE) programs. - Codifying Prior-Prior Year (PPY) data.

+Ensuring states can continue to collaborate and participate in reciprocity agreements, such as the State Authorization Reciprocity Agreement (SARA), and cautioning against allowing additional regulations beyond SARA by states or the federal government.